keptn/keptn.github.io/content/docs/0.7.x/integrations/custom_integration/index.md

 **Functionality:** The functionality of your *Keptn-service* depends on the capability you want to add to the continuous delivery or operational Keptn workflow.
 In many cases, the event payload -- containing meta-data such as the project, stage, or service name as well as shipyard information -- is first processed and then used to call the REST API of another tool.

-**Outgoing Keptn CloudEvent:** After your *Keptn-service* has completed its functionality, it has to send a  CloudEvent to Keptn's event broker.
+**Outgoing Keptn CloudEvent:** After your *Keptn-service* has completed its functionality, it has to send a CloudEvent to the event broker of Keptn.
 This informs Keptn to continue a particular workflow.

 **Deployment and service template:** A *Keptn-service* is a regular Kubernetes service with a deployment and service template.
 As a starting point for your service the deployment and service manifest of the *jmeter-service* can be used, which can be found in the [deploy/service.yaml](https://github.com/keptn/keptn/blob/0.7.0/jmeter-service/deploy/service.yaml):